open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 ## Create an OpenTracing Tracer Shim

-This operation is used to create a new OpenTracing `Tracer` Shim using the OpenTelemetry API.
+This operation is used to create a new OpenTracing `Tracer`:

 This operation MUST accept the following parameters: